James Dole

-James Drummond Dole (September 27, 1877 – May 20, 1958), also known as the "Pineapple King", was an American industrialist who developed the pineapple industry in Hawaii.
-He established the Hawaiian Pineapple Company (HAPCO) which was later reorganized to become the Dole Food Company and now operates in over 90 countries.
+James Drummond Dole (September 27, 1877 – May 20, 1958), the "Pineapple King", was an American industrialist who developed the pineapple industry in Hawaii.
+He established the Hawaiian Pineapple Company (HAPCO) which was later reorganized to become the Dole Food Company that operates in over 90 countries.
 Dole was a cousin (once removed) of Sanford B. Dole, President of the Republic of Hawaii.

 Early life

 James Dole was born on September 27, 1877, in Jamaica Plain, Massachusetts (now part of Boston), to an American Puritan family long settled in the country since colonial America times.
 His father was Charles Fletcher Dole, a Unitarian minister, and his mother was Frances Drummond.
 His paternal great-grandfather was Wigglesworth Dole (1779–1845).
 His maternal grandfather was also a clergyman, James Drummond.
 Growing up, Dole attended Roxbury Latin School in Roxbury, Massachusetts, from which he graduated.

 In 1899, Dole obtained his bachelor's degree in agriculture from the Bussey Institution of Harvard University.
 After receiving US$50 as a gift, Dole began saving money for a future business.
 After accumulating $16,240, Dole moved to Honolulu, Hawaii, at the age of 22, arriving on November 16, 1899, (then governed by his cousin Sanford B. Dole, after the 1893 overthrow of Queen Liliʻuokalani).
 He purchased a 64 acre government homestead in the central plains of the island of Oahu at 21°30′30″N 158°0′22″W.

 After experimenting with a number of crops, he settled on planting pineapple.